Marin Voinea: Club career

 Voinea, nicknamed "Cărămidă" (Brick), was born on 11 September 1935 in Zătreni, Romania and began playing football in 1960 at Divizia C club Granitul București.
 Shortly afterwards he moved to Progresul București where he made his Divizia A debut on 9 April 1961 under coach Ioan Lupaș in a 1–0 away loss to Minerul Lupeni.
 He scored a personal record of 14 goals which helped the club finish in third place in the 1961–62 season.
 In the same season he played in both legs of the 2–1 aggregate loss to Leixões in the preliminary round of the European Cup Winners' Cup.
 In the middle of the 1964–65 season, Voinea left Progresul to join Divizia B club, Siderurgistul Galați which he helped earn promotion to the first league.
-In the following season he made his last Divizia A appearance on 12 June 1966 in Siderurgistul's 4–1 away loss to Universitatea Cluj, having a total of 106 matches with 40 goals netted in the competition.
+In the following season he made his last Divizia A appearance on 12 June 1966 in Siderurgistul's 4–1 away loss to Universitatea Cluj, totaling 106 matches with 40 goals in the competition.
 Voinea ended his career one year later at Divizia B club Metalurgistul București.